MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     What safety rules are required to install a clock?
     ```

 1. You should see results returned from the *Clock A102 Installation Instructions.docx* document that you uploaded earlier in Azure AI Studio.
-If you'd like to read through the document, you can find it in the **customer documents** folder at the root of the project.
+This document is also available in the **customer documents** folder at the root of the project.

 ### Exploring the Code

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

+1. Go back to the project source code in Visual Studio Code.

 1. Open the *server/apiRoutes.ts* file and locate the `completeBYOD` route.
-This API is called by front-end portion of the app when the **Get Help** button is selected.
-It retrieves the user prompt from the body and passes it to the `completeBYOD()` function in the *server/openAI.ts* file.
+This API is called when the **Get Help** button is selected in the Chat Help dialog.
+It retrieves the user prompt from the request body and passes it to the `completeBYOD()` function in the *server/openAI.ts* file.
 The results are then returned to the client.

     ```typescript
     router.post('/completeBYOD', async (req, res) => {